 Kawartha Potters Guild draws potters from Peterborough, Lindsay and the surrounding area of the beautiful Kawarthas.

-Our meetings are every second Monday of the month at 7:00pm. (exceptions are Thanksgiving, with a different Monday, and no meetings for July, August or December) During Covid, all meetings are held via Zoom.
+Our meetings are every second Monday of the month at 7:00 pm. (exceptions are Thanksgiving, with a different Monday, and no meetings for July, August or December) During Covid, all meetings are held via Zoom.

 Past Meeting Presenters